exasol/bucketfs-java/doc/system_requirements.md

 #### Uploading InputStream to a File in BucketFS
 `req~uploading-input-stream-to-a-file-in-bucketfs~1`

-ETC uploads the contents of an InputStream to a file inside a bucket.
+BucketFS Java uploads the contents of an InputStream to a file inside a bucket.

 Rationale: